 - Grace Period for Rent Payment: No statute.

-Step 2: Wait for the tenant to act
+Step 2: Wait for the tenant to respond

-If the tenant fixes (or “cures”) the problem or moves out within the required timeframe, then no further action is necessary.
+If the tenant fixes (or “cures”) the problem or moves out within the required time period, then no further action is necessary.

-If the tenant refutes the eviction notice, fails to respond, or fails to cure the breach(es), the landlord may go to the court to obtain a Summons and Complaint to the District Court or Housing Court.
+If the tenant refuses the notice, fails to respond, or fails to cure the breach(es), the landlord may file a Summons and Complaint to the District Court or Housing Court.

-To file for an action against the tenant, the landlord must use the form provided by the court, and pay a filing fee of $195 when submitting the Summons and Complaint.
+To file an action against the tenant, the landlord must use the form provided by the court and pay a filing fee (currently $195) when submitting the Summons and Complaint.

-The landlord must fill out the forms and serve them on the tenant according to Rule 4(d).
-The landlord must then make a copy of the service and file it with the court.
+The landlord must fill out the Summons and Complaint and serve them on the tenant according to Massachusetts Civil Procedure Rule 4.
+The landlord must then provide written proof of service to the court.

 Step 5: The tenant answers the complaint

-The tenant has the right to appeal and refute the claims made against them in the Summons and Complaint by filing the Summary Process Answer Form by the first Monday before the scheduled trial date as indicated on the Summons.
+The tenant has the right to appeal and refute the claims made against them in the Summons and Complaint by filing the Summary Process Answer with the court by the Monday before the scheduled trial date as indicated on the Summons.

-Before the hearing date, both the landlord and the tenant may file a Discovery to view the documents that may be used against them in court.
-Discoveries must be filed before the first (1st) Monday after the entry day.
+Before the trial date, the landlord and the tenant may file a Discovery request to view the documents used against them in court.
+It is recommended to file the Discovery request simultaneously as the Answer.